 The timeline shows the cumulative total number of applications, by month.
 The Home Office releases updated numbers monthly.

 The number of applications does not tell us how many individual people have applied.
 Some people have applied twice to the scheme: once when they had fewer than 5 years’ qualifying residence and received pre-settled status; a second time when they had passed the 5-year mark and had to apply again to upgrade to settled status.

-In October 2019, a Home Office spokesperson stated that, “[O]ur initial analysis of internal figures suggest that repeat applications currently represent less than 0.5% of applications.”
+As of April 2020, the Home Office has stated that, “Initial analysis of internal figures suggest that repeat applications currently represent less than 2% of applications received.”